 In 2009/2010, the project entered its 2nd phase, exploring its second area – development economy.
 Two research programs were structured at this phase and developed in parallel.
 The 1st centered on the analysis of economic policies in its relationship with political systems (studied in the first phase of the project), analyzing natural resources management, investment, economic growth and revenue distribution.
 Major output of this program was the book “Political Economy and Development in Angola”.
 The 2nd focused on human development, poverty reduction and poverty eradication, socio-economic equity and regional and sectorial balanced development as a way to political and economic stability.
 Major output of this program was the book “Poverty Eradication in Southern Africa: Mozambique, Tanzania, Democratic Republic of Congo and Angola”.
 This second phase of the project extended up to 2014.

-In 2015, the Project initiates its third and current phase, dedicated to the analysis of recent evolution of political systems within the Southern Africa region, with two main programs.
-The 1st is centered on electoral and constitutional processes in its relationship with political praxis and the international context.
+In 2015, the Project initiates its third phase, dedicated to the analysis of recent evolution of political systems within the Southern Africa region, with two main programs.
+The 1st is centered on electoral and constitutional processes in its relationship with political praxis, security and the international context.
 The 2nd is dedicated to the relationships between local and central power in its most recent developments, with special attention to local electoral processes.